 While the reverse sneeze is quite harmless for some canines, it can still be a serious problem.

 Sometimes your dog may also be snorting, which can be a sign of upper airway obstruction, or his excess weight makes it harder for him to breathe.

 What You Can Do To Help

-Generally, sneezing, as an isolated occurrence, is not indicative that something wrong with your dog.
+Generally, sneezing, as an isolated occurrence, is not indicative that something is wrong with your dog.
 It is part of a dog’s natural defense mechanism that will activate now and then.